 The ICER value framework describes the conceptual framework and set of associated methods that guide the development of ICER evidence reports.
 The purpose of the value framework is to form the backbone of rigorous, transparent evidence reports that, as a basis for broader stakeholder and public engagement, will help the United States evolve toward a health care system that provides sustainable access to high-value care for all patients.

-- For therapies that may be potential cures, please see ICER’s addendum for potential cures.
+- For therapies that may be potential cures, please see ICER’s white paper on potential cures

 The initial framework was developed with input from a multi-stakeholder workgroup that included the perspective of patient advocates, clinical societies, life sciences companies, pharmaceutical benefit managers, and insurers.
 All participants provided input into the development of the value assessment framework but none should be assumed to approve of its approach.

-Dr. Steven Pearson presents ICER’s updated Value Assessment Framework. *NOTE: Potential Budget Impact threshold discussed in this webinar has been updated for 2018-2019.
+Dr. Steven Pearson presents ICER’s updated Value Assessment Framework.
 Click here to download the updated slide deck.